 The results were generally strong but there were differences in the way the products handled threats.
 The vast majority of them were able to block threats, whether general or targeted, upon delivery.
 Some products allowed the delivery of a few threats and only reported detection when the malware's attack chain was underway.
-In many of these cases, the products were able to neutralise the threats.
+In most of these cases, the products were able to neutralise the threats.
+It's also interesting to note that these instances of neutralisation occurred most often when targeted attacks were launched.